 About the Writings: this is an opportunity to access the author’s main writings over many years and are available as free downloads.

 About the Blog: in the first few months since it started, entries on a wide range of subjects have been added at a rate of more than two a week and this has continued, with the rate of posting also increased.
-In the first year of blogging, over 200 entries were posted and this rate of posting continues to be maintained (just past 625 entries at the time of writing).
+In the first year of blogging, over 200 entries were posted and this rate of posting continues to be maintained (well past 1000 entries at the time of writing).
 Check here for a list of click onable titles.
 This is regularly maintained and serves as an index to each posts, which can then be accessed.
 Initially the comments facility was disabled as the author felt it could distract from its main purpose and it needed to be managed.
 But that has since changed though, given that healthy debate is invariably helpful.
 People are invited to comment provided it is relevant and respectful.
 The blog makes extensive use of hyperlinks – so things being referred to on the world wide web or on this website can be more readily accessed.